 Teen emotions can be bumpy.
 Therapy for teenage depression and mood disorders can be highly beneficial.
-Mental health retreats offer support.
+Mental health retreats can offer support.
 Teenage mental health facilities offer all sorts of therapies.
 But teaching kids tools for managing emotions is key.
-What does it mean to ride the wave of emotions?
+Hence, what does it mean to ride the wave of emotions?
 To understand the metaphor, all you have to do is close your eyes.
 Picture yourself on a surfboard in a turbulent sea.
 Tune in to the sensations in your mind and body.
 In addition, visualize yourself rising and falling with the giant swells.
 Do you feel your chest tighten and your breathing become shallow?
 Do you feel tense as a wave curls high above you?
 Is there a sense of exhilaration as it lifts you up?
 Furthermore, is there then a sense of doom as you drop downward?

 Riding the Wave of Teen Thoughts and Feelings

 “Riding the wave” is a metaphor that therapists use “to help illustrate the ebbs and flows associated with life,” says Kristin Wilson, MA, LPC, Vice President of Clinical Outreach at Newport Academy.
 “Sometimes the waves are big and other times they are small, but if we can learn to observe when they are starting to swell, and experience the feelings associated with that, we can mindfully ride them out without getting swept away,” she says.